 Because the AURORA LTCE can evaluate generation units for economic retirement, Idaho Power provided baseline retirement assumptions in the AURORA model.
 The baseline retirement dates for Idaho Power's coal-fired generation is year-end 2034 for all Jim Bridger units.
-Any changes to these retirement dates would be determined through AURORA's LTCE process.
+Any changes to these retirement dates would be determined through the portfolio modeling process.